acheong08/apple-corelocation-experiments/README.md

 Click on any spot on the map and wait for a bit.
 It will plot nearby devices in a few seconds.

+How it works: It first uses a spiral pattern to find the closest valid tile (limited to 20 to fail fast).
+Once it finds a starting point, it finds all the nearby access points using the WLOC API.
+It then takes the closest access point and tries again until there are no closer access points.

+Limitations: It doesn't seem to work in some countries and since it relies on the tile API as a seed, it only works for places with large semi-public WI-FI networks.
+Not all networks available from WLOC can be found in tiles.

+Possible improvements: Right now, the code gets stuck when there is an obstacle between the closest tile and wanted location because it takes the closest path.
+Instead, we can try to follow roads and use an algorithm like A* to find our way to the desired location.

+### Impact

+In the `umd.edu` paper, they were forced to brute force BSSIDs over the course of 2 years to slowly build up their network.
+This relies on chance and isolated blocks might not be easily found.
+With the discovery of the tile API, we are able to create a starting point anywhere in the world and begin exploring from there (given the parameters for which an AP is available over that API).
+I have tested multiple regions (e.g. Gaza, London, Los Angeles) and it seems to work in most populated cities.
+However, there appears to be less available networks in certain countries (e.g. Brazil), possibly due to privacy laws.

 ## To do
 - If Apple uses device data to add new BSSIDs to their database, try to add fake data